maxadamo/galera_maxscale/README.md

 ## Limitations

 - not fully tested on ipv4 only
-- keepalived is missing configuration for ipv6
+- keepalived missing configuration for ipv6
-- init.pp is missing the full list of parameters
+- init.pp missing the full list of parameters
 - not tested yet on Ubuntu
+- initial state transfer is supported only through Percona Xtrabackup.
+I see no reason to support `mysqldump` and `rsync` since the donor would not be available during the transfer.
+I'll investigate soon how `mariabackup` works.

 ## Development